samueldg/trueblocks-explorer/README.md

 ## Requirements

 - **Note:** In order for the TrueBlocks to work, you must have access to an Ethereum node with **--tracing** enabled.
+An excellent choice is Turbo-Geth (now called XXX).
 TrueBlocks defaults to using Parity at the RPC endpoint http://localhost:8545, but you may use any node supporting tracing and any endpoint (Infura, Quiknodes, for example).
 Performance will be _greatly reduced_ if you use a remote server.
 A good solution to this problem is to run a node on the [dAppNode](https://dappnode.io/) or [Ava.do](https://ava.do/) platforms and use [http://gtihub.com/Great-Hill-Corporation/trueblocks-docker](the TrueBlocks docker image).

 ## Getting Data on the Command Line